Bacchus Marsh: Urban structure

 It covers a large area in the Werribee Valley with its Central Business District centred along Main Street between Bennett Street to the north, Grant Street/Gisborne Road to the west, Young/Lord Streets to the east and Waddell/Simpson Streets to the south.
 Bacchus Marsh Village shopping centre is its main indoor shopping mall.
-The state suburb by the same name is home to 6,394 people and contains the central business district.
-The population of the urban area of Bacchus Marsh has grown by 34.6% over the decade leading to 2016.
+The state suburb by the same name is home to 7,808 people and contains the central business district.

 Beyond central Bacchus Marsh, suburban areas such as the former towns of Darley (1861) to the north and Maddingley to the south continue to grow rapidly.
 Housing development has also occurred in the natural extension of Bacchus Marsh like Underbank, and its surrounding areas including Parwan, Hopetoun Park and Merrimu.

 Transport

 Automobiles are the main form of transport.
 The Western Freeway which is the main route to both Melbourne (approximately 48 minutes) in the east and Ballarat (46 minutes) to the west.
 The freeway divides Bacchus Marsh and its northern suburb Darley.
 Three interchanges serve the urban area – the Gisborne Road (full- diamond) along with Hallets Way and Bacchus Marsh Road (both with a half-diamond).
 With the exception of the central business district and neighbouring areas, the majority of the urban area is laid out in a street hierarchy pattern with collector roads leading to the two major cross roads – Bacchus Marsh Road (C802) and Bacchus Marsh-Gisborne Road/Bacchus Marsh-Geelong Road (C704) which bear the majority of vehicular traffic.

 Until 2012, the entrance to the town from Melbourne was via Anthonys Cutting, a relatively steep downhill run, which is speed limited to 80 km/h.
 The freeway was realigned under the Victorian Transport Plan bypassing Anthony's cutting, resulting in decreased travel time to Melbourne.

 The Bacchus Marsh station is on the Ballarat line.
 V/Line provides VLocity services to Melbourne (from 38 minutes) and Ballarat (from 34 minutes).

 A bus service connects the station with the town centre and other residential areas.

 Bacchus Marsh Airfield (located in Parwan to the south) provides for general aviation and the area is home to a flying school and three gliding clubs.